petershin/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

     :lines: 8-20
 ```

-The `X9K1MinimumQuantityUtil` class retrieves the minimum quantity configured for the Order Rule.
+The `X9K1MinimumQuantityUtil` class retrieves the minimum quantity configured for the order rule.
 It retrieves the value using the property’s name as set in the JSPkey.

 ### Annotate the JSP contributor for OSGi Registration